WP_Post Object

 - Amendment on Ocean CDR: This amendment, not yet entered into force, states: “Contracting Parties shall not allow the placement of matter into the sea from vessels, aircraft, platforms or other man-made structures at sea for marine geoengineering activities listed in annex 4 (an amendment that regulates the placement of matter into the ocean for marine geoengineering) unless the listing provides that the activity or the subcategory of an activity may be authorized under a permit.”

-- Statement on Marine Geoengineering: In October of 2022, parties to the treaties which regulate marine dumping adopted a statement calling out the need for evaluation of four marine geoengineering techniques that have potential to mitigate the effects of climate change but could also threaten marine ecosystems.
+- Statement on Marine Geoengineering: In October of 2022, parties to the treaties that regulate marine dumping adopted a statement calling out the need for evaluation of four marine geoengineering techniques that have the potential to mitigate the effects of climate change but could also threaten marine ecosystems.
 The four techniques given priority are: ocean alkalinity enhancement, macroalgae cultivation and sequestration (including artificial upwelling), marine cloud brightening, and microbubbles/reflective particles/materials.
 The London Protocol and London Convention Parties are conducting a technical and legal analysis to evaluate the next steps and future regulation.
 (See the International Maritime Organization’s briefing)

 - GESAMP (Group of Experts on the Scientific Aspects of Marine Environmental Protection) Working Group 41: Ocean Interventions for Climate Change (formerly Marine Geoengineering): In early 2022, GESAMP’s Working Group 41 formally advised the London Protocol Parties to consider marine geoengineering techniques to list in the new annex 4 of the protocol.
 These geoengineering techniques are those that may assist in mitigating or reversing the impacts of climate change.
 Included in this list are approaches that utilize microalgae to sequester carbon for long-term storage.
 (Timeline of Ocean Fertilization under the London Protocol)